 Check out the Course Curriculum below to see the available course modules.
 Enroll for free and check back each week for the latest episode and module.
 Simply log back in to access it!

-My presentation: The value of interactive video and how to create it 🎬
+My presentation on EdmodoCon 2020: The value of interactive video and how to create it 🎬

 What are the benefits of using a video in the classroom?